 v.
 Pneumonia

 Pneumonia is an infectious lung disease that bacteria or viruses in winter can cause.
-This winter disease can be mild to severe depending on age, overall health and nature of the microbe.
-The common symptoms of pneumonia are cough, fever, fatigue, chest pain, sweating and shortness of breathing.
+This winter disease can be mild to severe depending on age, overall health, and the nature of the microbe.
+The common symptoms of pneumonia are cough, fever, fatigue, chest pain, sweating, and shortness of breath.
 It is life-threatening for children and those 65 and older.
 The recovery time of pneumonia is 1-2 weeks, but fatigue can last a month or more.
 Antibiotics treat bacterial pneumonia, and over-the-counter remedies treat viral pneumatic.

 How can you prevent winter diseases?